t0re199/DPNET_DEMO/README.md

 # README #

-For my **Master's Degree Thesis** i've developed an Artificial System which is able to identify **arrhythmia episodes** in 15-leads ECG.
+For my **Master's Degree Thesis** i've developed an Artificial System which is able to identify **aarrhythmia episodes** in 15-leads ECG.

-The problems of identifting arrithmias in ECG has been addressed as **Semi-Supervised Anomaly Detection Task**.
-So, in this context, arrythmias can be seen as anomalies into normal ECG.
+The problems of identifting arrhythmias in ECG has been addressed as **Semi-Supervised Anomaly Detection Task**.
+So, in this context, arrhythmias can be seen as anomalies into normal ECG.

 The system's core is a Deep Convolutional AutoEncoder to whom i've given the name **DPNet**.
 DPNet is not open-suorce (yet?).